Youth With You season 1: Millions of Forests in China

 Youth With You with the "China Million Forest" Program, the People's Daily, and the China Foundation for Poverty Alleviation to create a series of the joint non-profit programs with the theme of "Youth with you and non-profit programs".
 The program includes the public welfare task as the assessment criteria of the trainee's grades, allowing the trainees to join the public welfare activities and encourage the whole society to join the non-profit program.

 Hundreds of Beautiful Villages in China

-Li Wenhan, Chen Youwei, Deng Chaoyuan, Wang Jiayi, Hu Chunyang, Wang Hao and other trainees come to the "MaMaHua's Hillside" as the representatives of the China Poverty Alleviation Foundation "Hundreds of Beautiful Villages in China" Non-Profit Program - to experience the happy life as a farmer in Hebei Nanxun.
-The beautiful villages let the trainees linger on and plays so happily at the village.
-Many netizens say that they will bring their family and friends to come here as well.
+Li Wenhan, Chen Youwei, Deng Chaoyuan, Wang Jiayi, Hu Chunyang, Wang Hao and other trainees come to the "MaMaHua's Hillside" as the representatives of the China Poverty Alleviation Foundation "Hundreds of Beautiful Villages in China" Non-Profit Program to experience life as a farmer in Hebei Nanxun.

 The Child of Stars

 Under the leading of the art director Huang Doudou, the trainees entered the world of autistic children, hoping to call the attention from the whole society and illuminate their lonely world with the help from the whole society.
 In the rehabilitation center, according to the child's preferences, the trainees gently step to the inner world of the lonely child.
 Zhou Shiyuan and Fu Hongyi used music therapy to have fun with children.
 Lin Mo and Shi Mingze also took photos to those children.